Rajveerch17/Motorola-Sales-Dashboard/README.md

 The dashboard was created to simulate real-world data analysis tasks using fictional but realistic data.

 🧰 Tools Used

     - Microsoft Excel – For data cleaning, formatting, and initial transformation

-    -Power BI – For data modeling, DAX measures, and building rich, interactive visualizations
+    - Power BI – For data modeling, DAX measures, and building rich, interactive visualizations

 🧹 Key Data Tasks